 Canon EOS C700 Review

-The EOS C700 FF is Canon’s very first cinema camera with a full-frame sensor.
-It has the same image circle size as the full-frame EOS 5D camera series since the EOS C700 FF is powered by a brand-new CMOS image sensor that was created by Canon.
-This sensor has a total of 5952 (H) x 3140 (V) photosites and a digital cinema 17:9 aspect ratio.
-July 2018 is when Canon plans to start selling the EOS C700 FF EF and EOS C700 FF PL at a retail price of approximately $33,000.00.
+The Canon EOS C700 FF is Canon’s first cinema camera with a full-frame sensor.
+It has the same image circle size as the full-frame E.O.S.
+5D camera series since a brand-new CMOS image sensor powers the EOS C700 FF that Canon created.
+This sensor has 5952 (H) x 3140 (V) photosites and a digital cinema 17:9 aspect ratio.
+In July 2018, Canon planned to start selling the EOS C700 FF E.F. and EOS C700 FF P.L. at a retail price of approximately $33,000.00.

 MELVILLE, N.Y., March 28, 2018 — Canon U.S.A.
-Inc., a pioneer in the development of digital imaging solutions, is thrilled to introduce the EOS C700 FF, the company’s first full-frame cinema camera.
-Full-frame digital cinema is quickly becoming a new creative reality, bringing with it all of the splendor and grandeur that the format is known for.
+Inc., a pioneer in developing digital imaging solutions, is thrilled to introduce the EOS C700 FF, the company’s first full-frame cinema camera.
+Full-frame digital cinema is quickly becoming a new creative reality, bringing with it all the splendor and grandeur the format is known for.

-Canon has been a part of the full-frame video movement ever since the company released the EOS 5D Mark II DSLR camera in 2008.
+Canon has been a part of the full-frame video movement ever since the company released the E.O.S.
+5D Mark II DSLR camera in 2008.
 The release of the C700 FF has further solidified Canon’s commitment to this market.

-According to Yuichi Ishizuka, president, and chief operating officer of Canon U.S.A., Inc., “Since the launch of Canon’s Cinema EOS line of products in November 2011, the goal has been to one day develop a cinema camera worthy of being the ‘A’ camera on major Hollywood productions, and Canon met that goal with the introduction of the EOS C700.”
+According to Yuichi Ishizuka, president and chief operating officer of Canon U.S.A., Inc., “Since the launch of Canon’s Cinema E.O.S. line of products in November 2011, the goal has been to one day develop a cinema camera worthy of being the ‘A’ camera on major Hollywood productions, and Canon met that goal with the introduction of the EOS C700.”

 The fact that existing owners of Canon’s original EOS C700 cinema camera can have their Super 35mm sensor updated to the new Full-Frame sensor for a fee* will be exciting news for such owners.